A COMMON QUESTION: CAN I USE ORTHOTICS FOR PLANTAR FASCIITIS?

-There are different ways to approach the treatment of Plantar Fasciitis, and orthotics is definitely a very reliable option.
-However, the Orthotics for Plantar Fasciitis must be designed very accurately with the specific foot problem in mind.
+There are different ways to approach the treatment of plantar fasciitis, and orthotics is definitely a very reliable option.
+However, the orthotics for plantar fasciitis must be designed very accurately with the specific foot problem in mind.

 It is unlikely that patients will respond well to Orthotics for Plantar Fasciitis if they have been purchased from a shop.
 Generic devices can push in the wrong places and can sometimes cause more problems and can create more pain.

-Orthotics for Plantar Fasciitis need to made from the right material.
+Orthotics for Plantar Fasciitis need to be made from the right material.
 Patients with Plantar Fasciitis need control, not cushioning (even though cushioning feels good against the heel).
-Control is achieved from firm materials which are used in prescription devices.
-Orthotics made from firm materials are not uncomfortable (providing they have been designed well) and do not feel hard against the foot because they are hand crafted around the shape of the patients foot mould, and hence they push in the right places.
+Control is achieved from firm materials that are used in prescription devices.
+Orthotics made from firm materials are not uncomfortable (providing they have been designed well) and do not feel hard against the foot because they are handcrafted around the shape of the patient’s foot mould, and hence they push in the right places.
 Furthermore, padding is applied to the firm material which means that the Orthotics for Plantar Fasciitis will always be comfortable.
 Patients using Orthotics for Plantar Fasciitis that have been designed by Podiatrists at Sydney Heel Pain Clinic report extreme comfort and a feeling that they are hardly aware of the presence of the orthotics inside their shoes.

 If the Orthotics for Plantar Fasciitis are too big and bulky then the patient will never want to wear them.
 They have to be designed after careful consideration of the patient’s footwear.
 Far too often, we see new patients who are unhappy with their existing orthotics as they are too long or too thick to fit into their shoes.
 Many of our patients are female, and hence the Orthotics for Plantar Fasciitis must be streamlined.
 Likewise, for men with stylish shoes, Orthotics for plantar fasciitis should be short and tailored to their footwear.